Reavenk/DropdownMenu_Dev/README.md

 This is a supporting project to the DropdownMenu_Core library, https://github.com/Reavenk/DropdownMenu_Core

+It is a UI library for the Unity game engine that represents dropdown menus, and procedurally creates them via the UGUI API on demand.

 The Core library repository has the needed files to use the DropMenu functionality.
 But documentation, examples and test assets are deferred to this repository.

 See the README in the Core library to check which version of Unity is expected.